quinix45/Fabio-Setti/content/Courses/PSYC6802/index.md

 <h3> 14.
 Repeated Measures </h3>

 This lab introduces some analysis techniques used to deal with repeated measures.
-The introduces both repeated measures ANOVA and hierarchical linear modeling (HLM).
+The lab introduces both repeated measures ANOVA and hierarchical linear modeling (HLM).

 <span class=" post-header">